Your home

 Accessible accommodation

-Toronto Community Housing accommodates tenants with physical disabilities through upgrades to units (like installing grab bars, door widening, etc.) and improvements to common areas in buildings.
+Toronto Community Housing accommodates tenants with physical disabilities through upgrades to units (like installing grab bars, door widening) and improvements to common areas in buildings.
 In some cases, accommodating tenants with physical disabilities may mean moving them to a more suitable unit.
 To learn more, visit the Accessibility Program for Tenants section or talk to your Tenant Services Coordinator about completing the necessary paperwork to request accessibility accommodations.

 Air conditioners